AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

         <p>boolean</p>
       </td>
       <td>
         <p>Indicates if the the row is tied to a milestone stage transition.
-For example, if there are 3 stages/entries (FT, LC, MQL) and 4 touchpoints, the 1 touchpoint without a stage on it is considered “non-transitional” so the value would equal true.</p>
+For example, if there are 3 stages/entries (FT, LC, MQL) and 4 touchpoints, the 1 touchpoint without a stage on it is considered "non-transitional" so the value would equal true.</p>
       </td>
       <td>
         <p>false</p>